The First Love Of Alipang Havens

 Chapter 128: The Fire Spreads In New Directions

 By mid-August, Hsiao Luo-Sher of Greater China's Aerospace Force Intelligence had succeeded in helping his blonde American bride Quasar to make friends with open-minded Chinese families of his acquaintance.
-Thus, Quasar was assured of company and moral support when Luo-Sher had to go on a secret errand that she was not allowed to know anything about.
+Thus, Quasar was assured of company and moral support when Luo-Sher had to depart on an errand that she was not allowed to know anything about.
+It was an unregistered trip to India.

 Colonel Hsiao had met with members of the Dacoits before, so he was a natural to attend the proposed meeting.
 Another non-Indian also familiar with India's covert services was coming: the Israeli-born Yirimyahu Kohen, who had been part of the multi-purpose winter operation in Zurich.